Rated Excellent Online

 Secured loan lenders will also want to be confident that an appropriate warranty is in place, as it protects the security value of the property in the event of structural defects.
 In practice, most new builds less than 10 years old will have a warranty in place, and the key detail for lenders is which warranty provider is used and whether the warranty is still active.

 For properties that are approaching or have passed the 10-year warranty period, the absence of a warranty is not generally a barrier to secured lending — the property will be assessed on its current condition by the valuer rather than relying on warranty protection.
 However, evidence of good maintenance and the absence of defects will be important.
+The NHBC Buildmark 2025 product updates also provide for a two-year defects period with direct developer responsibility, followed by eight years of structural cover.

 We've Helped Over 58,000 Homeowners